1. Education

-The form of an adjective or adverb that suggests the most or the least of something.
+The superlative is the form or degree of an adjective or adverb that indicates the most or the least of something.

-After a superlative, in or of + a noun phrase can be used to indicate what is being compared.
+After a superlative, in or of + a noun phrase can be used to indicate what is being compared (as in "the tallest building in the world" and "the best time of my life").

 • "This is the saddest story I have ever heard."